-The Pursuing Equity in Mental Health Act authorizes more than $805 million in grants and other funding to support research, improve the pipeline of culturally competent providers, build outreach programs that reduce stigma, and develop a training program for providers to effectively manage disparities.
+The Pursuing Equity in Mental Health Act authorized more than $805 million in grants and other funding to support research, improve the pipeline of culturally competent providers, build outreach programs that reduce stigma, and develop a training program for providers to effectively manage disparities.

-The New York State Assembly’s Standing Committee on Mental Health held a hearing on the impact of COVID-19 on individuals with mental illness or intellectual or developmental disability, and McSilver Institute Executive Director Dr. Michael A. Lindsey submitted written testimony highlighting the needs of vulnerable populations and special role schools play in child mental health.
-“Who knows how many needs are being unmet among our state’s youth of color, particularly after the disruptions to life and economic well-being caused by the COVID-19 pandemic?” asks Dr. Lindsey’s testimony.
+The New York State Assembly’s Standing Committee on Mental Health held a hearing on the impact of COVID-19 on individuals with mental illness or intellectual or developmental disability, and former McSilver Institute Executive Director Dr. Michael A. Lindsey submitted written testimony highlighting the needs of vulnerable populations and special role schools play in child mental health.
+“Who knows how many needs are being unmet among our state’s youth of color, particularly after the disruptions to life and economic well-being caused by the COVID-19 pandemic?” asked Dr. Lindsey’s testimony.

 Rep. Bonnie Watson Coleman opened the conversation with a dedication to the late Rep. John Lewis.
 Panelists included Dr. Michael A. Lindsey; Dr. Theopia Jackson; President of the Association of Black Psychologists; Rev. Dr. Jamal Harrison Bryant, Pastor of New Birth Missionary Baptist Church; and Dr. Donna Holland Barnes, CEO of DHB Wellness and Associates, LLC.
 Rep. Hank Johnson also offered remarks.
 The wide-ranging conversation touched on trends in Black mental health, before and during the COVID-19 pandemic.
 “If you experience mental health issues, they can affect you physically.
 They can weaken your immune system and relate to all kinds of health outcomes,” explained Dr. Lindsey.